Kronuz/Xapiand/docs/_docs/reference-guide/storage.md

 {% endcapture %}
 {% include curl.html req=req %}

-Note removing content doesn't actually removes the blob from the volume, it just removes the "link" to it from the document.
+Note removing content doesn't actually remove the blob from the volume, it just removes the "link" to it from the document.

 ---